RandyPatterson/AOAI_Student/README.md

 Participants will learn how to:

 - Build a simple chat using Semantic Kernel
-- Add plugins and enable auto calling
+- Add plugins and enable auto calling to create Planners
 - Create a workflow plugin using Logic Apps
 - Implement Retrieval Augmented Generation (RAG)
   - Document Chunking
   - Grounding AI
-- Add Form Recognizer to parse digital forms
+- Working with Image generation
+- Multi-Agent workflowss

 ## Challenges